David S. Goldstein (he/him)

 BIS 499 Portfolio Capstone

-As an American and ethnic studies scholar, I work mostly with the writings of ethnic American authors in their historical and cultural context.
-I have published a co-edited book on race and ethnicity in American texts and articles on various Asian American and African American writers, and currently am working on two book projects.
-One is a reader-response study of the work of Nobel Prize winner Toni Morrison.
-The other is a guide for teaching Morrison’s novel, Song of Solomon, to college students and advanced high school students.
-I also co-edited a book on using “clicker” technology in the classroom.
+As an American and ethnic studies scholar, I work mostly with the writings of ethnic American authors in their historical and cultural contexts.
+I have published a co-edited book on race and ethnicity in American texts and articles on various Asian American and African American writers; a co-edited book on using classroom response systems in higher education; and a peer-reviewed, co-authored book, a reader-response study of the work of Nobel Prize winner Toni Morrison.
+I currently am developing a guide for teaching Morrison’s novel, Song of Solomon.

-"Using the Barnga Card Game Simulation to Develop Cross-Cultural Empathy.”
+- “Using the Barnga Card Game Simulation to Develop Cross-Cultural Empathy.”
 Race, Equity and the Learning Environment: The Global Relevance of Critical and Inclusive Pedagogies in Higher Education.
 Ed.
 Franklin Tuitt, Chayla Haynes, and Saran Stewart.
-Sterling, VA: Stylus, 2016.
+Stylus, 2016.
 83-97.

-“Lilacs Every September.”
+- “Lilacs Every September.”
 Teaching from the Heart: Poetry that Speaks to the Courage to Teach.
 Ed.
 Sam M. Intrator and Megan Scribner.
-San Francisco: Jossey-Bass, 2014.
+Jossey-Bass, 2014.
 144.